hn00lea7-del/alena/replit.md

 # Romantic Website for Alena

 ## Overview
 A personal romantic website created for Alena featuring a dark theme with glowing pink aesthetics.
 The site includes three main sections: a romantic home page, a story timeline, and a password-protected photo gallery.
 All content is written in natural Indonesian language to create an intimate, personal experience.
-The design emphasizes emotional connection through floating particle animations, soft glows, and thoughtful typography.
+The design emphasizes emotional connection through floating particle animations, soft glows, and elegant royal typography.

+## Recent Changes
+- **November 4, 2025**: Updated with new features
+  - Added interactive "Do You Love Me?" popup that appears on first visit
+  - Popup has playful behavior: entire box moves to random position when hovering/clicking "No"
+  - Updated to elegant royal fonts: Playfair Display (main) and Cormorant Garamond (serif)
+  - Gallery updated with 4 real photos from attached assets
+  - Removed password hint from gallery login for cleaner UI
+  - All changes use localStorage to remember popup dismissal

 ## User Preferences
 Preferred communication style: Simple, everyday language.